Last Updated on by

 Few frustrations compare to that of watching an item of your hiking gear disintegrate or decline performance-wise after a just few outings in the backcountry and trips through the laundry machine.
 As such, a sock’s life expectancy is another factor well worth considering and a key contributor to overall value for money.

 Judging durability is a tricky business, but, generally speaking, thicker socks with more cushioning are usually better bets when it comes to staying the course.
-With thinner, lighter, summer models, however, look for enough elastane or spandex to allow the socks to keep their shape over time and be sure to read user reviews online to find out how their purchase worked out a few months down the line.
+With thinner, lighter, warm weather summer hiking socks, however, look for enough elastane or spandex to allow the socks to keep their shape over time and be sure to read user reviews online to find out how their purchase worked out a few months down the line.

 |Model||Footwear type||Materials||Cushioning||Performance||Value for Money|